giothun/glitchy_server_downloader/README.md

 # Testing

+**NB: I changed host to 0.0.0.0 to be able to test server which running in docker outside of docker**

-Unit tests have been provided under `src/test/kotlin/downloader/DownloaderTest.kt.` To run tests using Gradle, execute:
+Unit and integration tests have been provided.
+To run tests using Gradle, execute:
 ```bash
 ./gradlew test
 ```